Vivek3072/React-mini-projects/README.md

 Each project folder contains its own README with details and usage instructions.

-## Installation
+## Installation ans Setup

-To run any of these projects locally, follow these steps:
+🚗 To run any of these projects locally go to the respective folder and open the HTML file with Live Server.
+🔎 You can install the Live Server Extension in Vs Code.

+### Contributors are most welcome!

 1. Clone this repository:
 2. Create a fork